ytf-philp/Self-powered-LSM/readme.md

 ## 🔥 News
-- [2024-09-23] 🎁 We have released **Self-Powered LSM** with whisper-large as encoder and vicuna-7B-v1.5 as LLM at [tsinghua-ee/SALMONN-7B](https://huggingface.co/tsinghua-ee/SALMONN-7B) and built the 7B demo [here](https://huggingface.co/spaces/tsinghua-ee/SALMONN-7B-gradio)!
+- [2024-09-23] 🎁 We have released **Self-Powered LSM** with whisper-large as encoder and vicuna-7B-v1.5 as LLM at [philip-xxf/LSM-7B-whisper-large](https://huggingface.co/tsinghua-ee/SALMONN-7B) !
 - [2024-08-20] 🤖 Release of all necessary code for training your own Self-Powered LSM!